Advanced

 -

-CREATE NON LINEAR ALGORITHM INDEX Builds a k-d tree index for non-linear nearest-neighbor queries.
+CREATE NON LINEAR ALGORITHM INDEX Builds a non-linear index (k-d tree or HNSW) for nearest-neighbor queries.

 > CREATE NON LINEAR ALGORITHM INDEX kdtree ON geodata

-- DROP NON LINEAR ALGORITHM INDEX Removes the k-d tree.
+- DROP NON LINEAR ALGORITHM INDEX Removes a non-linear index (k-d tree or HNSW).

 2. Advanced Similarity Algorithmsβ